-- How can the brand's reputation be protected? - How do my corporate governance structures need to change to account for new stakeholders, such as government bodies? - How can I ensure compliance with flight licenses? - What risk does the 'new normal' for working remotely and delivering services bring to the business? - Is my cybersecurity strategy robust?
+- How can the brand's reputation be protected? - How do my corporate governance structures need to change to account for new stakeholders, such as government bodies? - To what extent can and should I, as a governmental shareholder, introduce programs (such as CO2 reduction programs) by not infringing fundamental corporate law principles? - How can I ensure compliance with flight licenses? - What risk does the 'new normal' for working remotely and delivering services bring to the business? - Is my cybersecurity strategy robust?